Does Naming Your Accounts Help You Reach Your Goals?

 It also helps clarify your goals, and may push you to come up with tactics to achieve them.
 And when you translate that into your financial life, it may mean naming your different accounts could be a serious motivator.

 While writing down your financial goals with pen and paper and sticking them to a vision board may prove helpful, there are other ways to go about it: One way would be separating your money accounts and naming them according to each goal.
 That’s where technology may come in handy.

-SoFi Money® is a cash management account that helps provide a bird’s-eye view of your fiscal landscape.
+SoFi Checking and Savings® is a checking and savings account that helps provide a bird’s-eye view of your fiscal landscape.
 And now, SoFi’s rolling out a new feature called Money Vaults—which might just help you write your financial goals into reality.

 The feature is simple but powerful: Money Vaults will allow you to create and customize separate folders to help you save for various goals, from your next summer vacation to that killer new ride you’re eyeing.

 You’ll be able to separate out funds for the specific financial achievements you decide on.
 This may make it a little easier to say “no thanks” to unexpected spending opportunities that are waiting to derail you.